 In fact, it’s a very democratic feature because it gives me an opportunity to get a deal for the front–without having mileage status.
 It’s the perfect compromise.

 I never upgrade for free these days because I have not been sufficiently loyal to any of my airlines to earn that status.

 I don’t care for status.
 I’m in no rush to board.
 If I really want the lounge, I’ll pay for a day pass.

 The old me was an affluent corporate flyer.

-I paid expensive stays at hotels, and used miles from that to fly free in premium cabins.
+I paid for expensive stays at hotels and used miles from that to fly free in premium cabins.
 I went on shopping excursions and flew free in first to get there, using accumulated card points.
 My hotel stay was often also free.

-I’ve looked at loyalty from both sides now, the highs and lows and still, somehow, it’s the special treatment in all classes I recall.
+I’ve looked at loyalty from both sides now, the highs and lows, and still, somehow, it’s the friendly treatment in all classes I recall.

 If you don’t get that, you don’t get ‘loyalty’ at all.